Reconstruction of charged tracks with Timepix4 ASICs: Abstract

 \subsection{Sensors}

 Planar n-on-p (electron collecting) silicon sensor technology is used in this system.
 The sensors are composed of $p$-type silicon bulk with $n^+$-type implants, and were manufactured by ADVACAM.\footnote{Advacam, Tietotie 3, 02150 Espoo, Finland.} The back side is a uniform $p^+$ implant which is subsequently metallised to allow for the application of a reverse bias voltage to the sensor.
-The front side is segmented with 448 $\times$ 512 approximately $39\mum$ square $n^+$ implants, separated by a uniform p-spray, and covered with under bump metallisation which allows the pixels to be bonded with solder bumps to the ASICs.
+The front side is segmented with 448 $\times$ 512 approximately $39\mum$ square $n^+$ implants, separated by a uniform p-spray, and covered with under-bump metallisation which allows the pixels sensors to be bonded with solder bumps to the ASICs.
 The $300\mum$ sensors are fully depleted at a reverse bias voltage of approximately $50$~{V} with a leakage current of around $15$~{nA} at room temperature, and they could be operated up to $150$~{V} without breakdown.
-The $100\mum$ thick sensors are fully depleted at around $10$~{V} with a leakage current of about $5$ ~{nA}$ at room temperature.
-One of the two thin sensors presents breakdown below $50$~{V}$, while the other could be reliably biased up to about $200$~{V}.
+The $100\mum$ thick sensors are fully depleted at around $10$~{V} with a leakage current of about $5$~{nA} at room temperature.
+One of the two thin sensors presents breakdown below $50$~{V}, while the other could be reliably biased up to about $200$~{V}.
 Two I-V characteristic curves of the $300\mum$ and $100\mum$ thick sensors are show in \cref{fig:ivs}.